Keyboard shortcuts

 Overview

 The Node.js target produces a CommonJS loader, TypeScript type definitions, and the complete N-API addon C source (plus a binding.gyp) that bridges JS to the C ABI.
-The loader prefers the node-gyp build output (./build/Release/weaveffi.node) and falls back to a prebuilt binary placed next to it as index.node (samples/node-addon provides one for the in-tree examples).
+The loader honors a WEAVEFFI_ADDON environment override, then prefers the node-gyp build output (./build/Release/weaveffi.node), and falls back to a prebuilt binary placed next to it as index.node.
+On top of the raw native bindings it layers the idiomatic wrappers: error classes, interface and rich-enum classes, and camelCased function wrappers.

 What gets generated